silkapp/rest/tutorial.md

 readPostFromDb :: Title -> IO Post
 ```

-The `mkIdHander` constructor takes two arguments.
+The `mkIdHandler` smart constructor takes two arguments.
 The first argument is the I/O dictionary.
-It
-describes the types of inputs and outputs accepted by your handler.
-In this case we allow output in
+It describes the types of inputs and outputs accepted by your handler.
+In this case we allow output
-either XML or JSON format.
+in either XML or JSON format.
 To do this, our output type `Post` needs instances for the `XmlPicker`
 and `ToJSON`, `FromJSON` and `JSONSchema` classes.

 The code for listings is very similar: